Critical Update for 2026

 Area Median Income (AMI) varies by location.
 A household at 80% AMI in the median US market earns roughly $55,000 to $65,000 for a family of four.
 Check your local AMI using the HUD income limits tool.

-HOMES/HEEHRA Status by State (Early 2026)
+HOMES/HEEHRA Status by State (mid-2026 snapshot)

 StateHOMES StatusHEEHRA Status